CMSgov/bcda-static-site/sandbox/technical_user_guide.md

 **Response**

-The response will be the requested data as [FHIR ExplanationOfBenefit resources](https://www.hl7.org/fhir/explanationofbenefit.html){:target="_blank"} in NDJSON format, encrypted.
-You can [follow these instructions to decrypt](/decryption/).
+The response will be the requested data as [FHIR ExplanationOfBenefit resources](https://www.hl7.org/fhir/explanationofbenefit.html){:target="_blank"} in NDJSON format.

-An unencrypted example of one such resource is available in the [guide to working with BCDA data](/data-guide/#sample-bcda-files).
+An example of one such resource is available in the [guide to working with BCDA data](/data-guide/#sample-bcda-files).

 ## Beneficiary Patient Data